Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 σ² = population variance Σ = sum over all data points xᵢ = each individual data point μ = population mean N = total number of data points

 Use the population formula when you have measured every member of the group you are describing.
-Examples: the final exam scores of all students in one class, or the heights of every player on a basketball team.
+Examples: the final exam scores of all students in one specific class, or the heights of every player on a basketball team.
 You are not estimating — you have the complete picture.

 Sample Variance Formula (s²)